All Episodes

 That would be the reason for that.

-Uh that will be interesting to watch, and we'll see what happens with that.
+That will be interesting to watch, and we'll see what happens with that.

-Um, and then you got Rod Rosenstein seeming to lower hopes for what the public will see of the Mueller report, and also stating that government transparency isn't always appropriate, meaning William Barr is gonna decide, which is Department of Justice rules, which came about because of people like Eric Holder and Janet Reno after Bill Clinton was impeached, and they didn't like the Star report, but now that it's a Republican, of course they changed their mind.
+And then you got Rod Rosenstein seeming to lower hopes for what the public will see of the Mueller report and also stating that government transparency isn't always appropriate, meaning William Barr is going to decide, which is Department of Justice rules, which came about because of people like Eric Holder and Janet Reno after Bill Clinton was impeached and they didn't like the star report.

 There's a knee-jerk reaction to suggest that we should be transparent about what we do in government, but there are a lot of reasons not to be transparent about what we do in government.

-You know, the government, just because the government collects information, doesn't mean that information is accurate, and it can be really misleading if you're overly transparent about information that the government collects.
+You know, the government, just because the government collects information doesn't mean that information is accurate, and it can be really misleading if you're overly transparent about information that the government collects.

 So I think we do need to be really cautious about that.